OWASP/www-project-developer-guide/draft/09-training-education/01-vulnerable-apps/02-webgoat.md

 WebGoat is one of those tools that has many uses; certainly during training but also when presenting demonstrations, testing out security tools and so on.
-When ever you need a deliberately vulnerable web application running in a self contained and safe environment then WebGoat should be one of the first to consider.
+Whenever you need a deliberately vulnerable web application running in a self contained and safe environment then WebGoat is one of the first to consider.

 Reasons to use WebGoat: